 Festival of lights

 The primary symbol of Hanukkah is a candleholder called the menorah.
-One candle is lit on the first night of Hanukkah, and on each successive night another candle is added until the eighth night when the entire menorah is lit.
+One candle is lit on the first night of Hanukkah, and on each successive night another candle is added until the entire menorah is lit.
 The highest candle, known as the shamash or “servant,” is used to light the other candles.
 Each candle signifies a virtue such as spirit, courage, justice and hope.

-Latkes or potato pancakes, made from grated potatoes, onion, eggs and flour and served with applesauce or sour cream, are traditional holiday fare because Maccabee women fed them to the soldiers during battle.
+Latkes or potato pancakes, served with applesauce or sour cream, are traditional holiday fare because Maccabee women fed them to the soldiers during battle.
 Frying them in oil memorializes the miracle of a small amount of oil that lasted eight days during the battle.
 Another signature Hanukkah treat is sufganiyot, an orange-flavored jelly doughnut traditional in Israel.

 During Hanukkah, children and adults sing songs such as “Rock of Ages (Maoz Tzur),” “Who Can Retell?” and “O Hannukkah.”
-Children also like to play dreidel, a game with a four-sided spinning top with a Hebrew letter inscribed on each side.
-Their families give them gelt, or money, which today usually is gold-foil candy coins, as well as gifts.
-Some families give one present each day; others wait till the last night of Hanukkah.
+Children also play dreidel, spinning a four-sided top with a Hebrew letter inscribed on each side.
+Their families give them gelt, or money, which today usually is gold-foil candy coins.
+Some families give one gift each day; others wait till the last night of Hanukkah.